jianlongchange/jianlongchange.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: cjl.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>Research Director</p>
-    <p>Huawei</p>
-    <p>Beijing, China</p>
-    <p>Email: jianlong.chang@huawei.com</p>
-    <p><a href="https://scholar.google.com/citations?hl=en&user=RDwnNsQAAAAJ">Google Scholar</a></p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+He is a researcher specializing in Artificial General Intelligence (AGI), dedicated to driving innovation and empowering industries with AI solutions.
+Currently, he serves as the tech leader at Huawei in Beijing, contributing to the development of the PanGu Large Model.